 There are different types of pruning that you may consider for your tree.
 The type of pruning will also affect the price.
 A “Maintenance Prune” is when we raise the canopy, provide clearance from buildings or objects, and remove deadwood and broken limbs.
 Some people only need the canopy raised, and others need what is called a “Subordinate Prune” to encourage a central leader in the tree and a stronger structure.

-If you would like an approximate cost for your pruning job, check out the Pruning Cost Estimator on our website.
+If you would like an approximate cost for your pruning job, get a free estimate on our website.
 This will give you an idea of cost, then we can have an arborist take a look at your property and give you an exact quote for your job.
 While we understand that price is often a key component of your decision to hire a tree service company, there are other things that are equally important to consider.
 Is proper insurance provided including workman’s comp and general liability?
 Do your research and read reviews about the company you are considering hiring.

 We understand that choosing a company to care for the trees on your properties is an important and often expensive decision.
 Your trees are something to invest in now, so that they can be around for future generations to enjoy.
 Oftentimes, tree work can be broken down into several smaller trips to help manage costs over a period of time.
 If you have any questions about the tree work you need done, please don’t hesitate to contact us.
 We’re local, certified arborists, and we would love to come up with a plan that best suits your needs, landscape, and budget.